garrettjwilke/classic_mac/README.md

 # classic mac application development
-this is my attempt at making it as easy as possible to build a classic 68k or ppc macintosh application. at the time of this writing, i have only tested with mini vmac and a Macintosh SE (4MB RAM/16Mhz radius accelerator CPU/bluescsi drive).
+at the time of this writing, i have only tested with mini vmac and a Macintosh SE (4MB RAM/16Mhz radius accelerator CPU/bluescsi drive).

 ## get it working